shadshar/pmgmt-agent/README.md

 # Patch Management Agent (pmgmt-agent)

+> [!WARNING]
+> This tool and its companion, pmgmt-service, have been (almost) entirely vibe coded.
+Barely anything in either of these repos has been reviewed by a professional software developer.
+Do not rely on this for anything even remotely resembling production use.
+> This is a hobby project.
+Vibe coding this does not constitute an endorsement of Ai tools.

 A command-line tool to determine available package updates for the host operating system.

 ## Features